niemasd/MemCard-PRO-Renamer/README.md

 * If your game save folders are in the original `SXXX-XXXXX` serial number format, it'll rename them to `SXXX-XXXXX - GAME TITLE` so you can back them up in a human-readable format
 * If your game save folders are already in the renamed `SXXX-XXXXX - GAME TITLE` format, it'll rename them back to the `SXXX-XXXXX` serial number format so you can restore them back onto the MemCard PRO

-You'll need [Python](https://www.python.org/) installed on your machine to run this script, and it should work on any operating system out-of-the-box.
+You'll need [Python](https://www.python.org/) installed on your machine to run this script, and it *should* hopefully work on any operating system out-of-the-box.
+If not, please feel free to create a [GitHub Issue](https://github.com/niemasd/MemCard-PRO-Renamer/issues/new/choose) with info about your computer's operating system / environment, and I can try to help figure it out :-)